 However, if you value privacy and would like the convenience of private changing rooms, the Sky package might be worth the additional cost.

-Similar to Blue Lagoon, you will receive a waterproof wristband that you can use to make any additional purchases during your time at Sky Lagoon.
+Similar to Blue Lagoon, you’ll receive a waterproof wristband that you can use to make any additional purchases during your time at Sky Lagoon.

 Blue Lagoon vs Sky Lagoon: Opening Times